Our rewriting service

 Reading English can be tough

 Who is the training for?

 People who are learning English as a foreign language may be struggling more than is necessary to understand your organisation's written content.
 At English Unlocked we specialise in helping organisations to engage better with learners of English.
 Could you improve the accessibility of your services, or sell products to new customers who are not native English speakers, just by letting us rewrite your content?
 We provide two levels of rewriting - an all-purpose rewrite and a targeted rewrite.
 This unique service could make a huge difference to your clients.

 We recommend this kind of rewrite for content which will be seen by both native and non native speakers of English.
 For example a website for an international firm.
 We improve its transparency by weeding out certain words and expressions.
 Take 'weed out' for example.
 To weed something out is a phrasal verb and they are tricky for learners of English.
 We would also scour your text for examples of the following, and suggest alternatives for you to consider-

-This kind of rewrite improves intelligibility for non native speakers of English in a way that doesn't seem overly simple or patronising to those who do speak fluent English.
+This kind of rewrite improves intelligibility for non native speakers of English in a way that doesn't seem overly simple or patronising to those who do speak fluent English (click here to see an example).
 However, if a text is going to be understood by people who have Limited English Proficiency, this type of redrafting does not go far enough.

 A targeted rewrite.